iamSShan/machine_learning_algorithms/supervised/linearRegression/README.md

 	* ordinary least squares
 	* gradient descent
 - Event though, there is shortcoming with SSE, as data points increases, SSE increase.
 Which means if a line fitting less data points is less efficient than a line fitting more data point dataset.
 Former will have less SSE compared to latter.
-- Evaluation metric which does not has this shortcoming is R squared
+- Evaluation metric which does not has this shortcoming is R squared.
+- R-squared is a statistical measure of how close the data are to the fitted regression line.
+It is also known as the coefficient of determination, or the coefficient of multiple determination for multiple regression.
+- The definition of R-squared is fairly straight-forward; it is the percentage of the response variable variation that is explained by a linear model.
+Or:
+- R-squared = Explained variation / Total variation
+- R-squared is always between 0 and 100%:
+(0% indicates that the model explains none of the variability of the response data around its mean.
+100% indicates that the model explains all the variability of the response data around its mean.
+In general, the higher the R-squared, the better the model fits your data.)

 - R^2 answers the question: how much of change in the output(y) is explained by the change in the input(X)
 - This number should be bigger.